Monthly Archives: September 2013

 Have a fabulous celebration with these mashed potatoes and gravy, a must-have on the dinner table during the holidays — they’re a welcome addition for both vegan Thanksgiving and Christmas dinner menus.
 Try some of the variations for both recipes and make it even more fun!
 Contributed by Beverly Lynn Bennett, from The Complete Idiot’s Guide to Vegan Living*. […]

 Here is a kinder, gentler version of gyros, the Greek meat-on-a-pita classic.
 Seitan makes a superb stand-in, and the shortcut creamy cucumber dressing gives the entire enterprise a refreshing zip.
 For heartier appetites, a serving would be 2 gyros; one is filling enough for moderate appetites or when other dishes are to be served.
 Recipe […]

 Two or three crisp apples or firm pears plus vegan chocolate chips add up to a seriously good dessert.
 And if you have a few dates on hand (and a machine to blend them up with) you can make a caramel-y sauce to dip them into, though this is entirely optional.

 Silken tofu is a great base for a vegan mousse-style pie filling—it has just the right consistency, minus the bother of a flour-thickened sauce.
 Chocolate and banana are a dream team in this easy, dairy-free dessert, requiring just 5 ingredients (plus just a couple more if you decide to make your own crust).
-Adapted from […]
+Photos by […]